raybellwaves/cfanalytics/README.rst

 ``conda install cfanalytics``

-As a precautionary note it has been developed entirely on Mac OSX.
+As a precautionary note it has been developed entirely on Mac OSX using Python installed with `anaconda <https://anaconda.org/anaconda/python>`__.
 Therefore, use in windows and Linux at your own peril.

 Examples
 --------

-acknowledgements
+Acknowledgements
 ----------------

 Thanks to posts on `r/crossfit <https://www.reddit.com/r/crossfit/>`__. e.g. `here <https://www.reddit.com/r/crossfit/comments/5uikq8/2017_open_data_analysis/>`__.
 I worked out